 The Human Tissue Act 2004 covers England, Wales and Northern Ireland.
 It established the HTA to regulate activities concerning the removal, storage, use and disposal of human tissue.
-Consent is the fundamental principle of the legislation and underpins the lawful removal, storage and use of body parts, organs and tissue.
+Consent is the fundamental principle of the legislation.
 Different consent requirements apply when dealing with tissue from the deceased and the living.
 The Human Tissue Act 2004 lists the purposes for which consent is required (these are called Scheduled Purposes).

 The key points of the Human Tissue Act 2004

 The Human Tissue Act 2004 regulates the removal, storage and use of human tissue.
 This is defined as material that has come from a human body and consists of, or includes, human cells.
 The Human Tissue Act 2004 also created an offence of DNA ‘theft’.
 It is unlawful to have human tissue with the intention of its DNA being analysed, without the consent of the person from whom the tissue came.

 - Removing, storing or using human tissue for Scheduled Purposes without appropriate consent.

 - Storing or using human tissue donated for a Scheduled Purpose for another purpose.